Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Fixation on non-amenable graphs

-where for the second inequality we used conditional expectation and we let $p = P_0 \big ( X(t) \neq 0 \, \, \forall t >0 \big ) >0$ be the probability that the random walk does not return to its starting vertex, which is positive since the random walk has a positive speed and is then transient. \end{proof}
+\begin{proposition} Let $G$ be vertex-transitive and suppose that the random walk on $G$ has a positive speed.
+Then, for any $\delta \in (0,1)$, there exists an infinite increasing sequence of integers $\{L_n\}_{n \in \mathbb{N}}$ such that

-The next proposition relates the expected number of particles visiting the origin to the quantities $\{ Q(y,B_L)\}_{y \in B_L}$.
-The proof of Theorem \ref{theo: non amenable} will only use the fact that (\ref{eq:relationQm}) is nonnegative. \begin{proposition} Let $G$ be a graph.
-For any $L \in \mathbb{N}$,
+where $C_1=C_1(G)$ is the constant that has been defined in Lemma \ref{lemma:RWboundary}. \end{proposition} \begin{proof} The expected number of particles visiting the origin is related to the quantities $\{ Q(y,B_L)\}_{y \in B_L}$ by the following relation,

-\end{proposition} \begin{proof} In order to prove (\ref{eq:relationQm}), we use the ghost explorer technique similarly to \cite{Shellef, Stauffer}.
+where $M_{B_L}(y)$ is the total number of jump instructions which are used at $y \in B_L$ for the stabilization of $B_L$.
+We will first prove (\ref{eq:relationQm}) and then use it to prove the proposition.
+In order to prove (\ref{eq:relationQm}), we use the ghost explorer technique similarly to \cite{Shellef, Stauffer}.
 First, we let the particles move until the ball $B_L$ is stable.
 This means that some particles leave $B_L$ being absorbed at the boundary and other particles remain in $B_L$ after having turned into the S-state.

 We now let a \textit{ghost particle} start an independent simple random walk from every vertex that is occupied by an S-particle in $B_L$.
 Ghost particles are `killed' whenever they visit $B_L^c$.
 We let $R_{B_L}(x)$ be the total number of visits at $x \in B_L$ by ghost particles.
 We let $W_{B_L}(x)$ be the total number of visits at $x$ by normal particles or by ghost particles.
 Now we have that,